cle-b/httpdbg/README.md

   --force-quit, -q      stop the server even if the requests have not been read --export-html EXPORT_HTML
-                        the path to the export file --console             run a python console (default) --module MODULE, -m MODULE
+                        the path to the export file --no-banner           do not print the banner in the console --console             run a Python console (default) --module MODULE, -m MODULE
-                        run library module as a script (the next args are passed to pytest as is) --script SCRIPT       run a script (the next args are passed to the script as is)
+                        run a Python module (like 'python -m'; remaining arguments are passed to the module).
+  --script SCRIPT       run a Python script (remaining arguments are passed to the script).
 ```

 ### web interace